AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 - In 6.7 micro-segmentation is only supported on AWS and Azure.
 Support for other clouds is not available in this release.
 - You can configure up to 500 app domains.
-- You can have up to 3000 CIDRs per app domain.
+- You can have up to 3000 unique CIDRs per app domain.
+- You can configure up to 20 filters per app domain (OR/ANY filters that are not the CIDR type).
+- You can configure up to ten ALL/AND match criteria per filter.
 - You can create up to 64 policies.
-- Up to 10,000 CIDRs can be supported by the Aviatrix Controller.
+- The total number of CIDRs in all app domains cannot exceed 10,000.
 - Traffic between two app domains in the same VPC/VNet is not subject to micro-segmentation policies.